livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

     3b. **Sign using CLI**

-    If you'd rather sign a typed data message through the CLI, select "Sign using CLI" in the explorer interface.
-You'll be taken to an alternate migration screen, where you will be asked to enter the public address of the orchestrator you wish to migrate
+    If you'd rather sign a typed data message through the CLI, connect your wallet to the Explorer with any other account.
+You'll be asked to enter the public address of the orchestrator you wish to migrate.

     <img src="/docs-assets/video-miners/how-to-guides/sign-cli.png" alt="sign cli" width="300"/>